encryptogroup/ABY/bin/circ/circuitformat.md

 `O 101 102 103` denotes the three output wire labels 101, 102, and 103.
 We assume that 101, 102 and 103 are at some point defined as inputs or outputs from function gates.
 Usually output wires have the highest wire IDs in the circuit.
 These are used to specifically hint what meaningful circuit outputs are.
 In principle, every wire ID could be an output.

 ### Constant Wire
-`0 -2` and `1 -3` denote the constant zero and one wires with IDs -2 and -3, respectively and are hard-coded.
+`0 -2` and `1 -3` denote the constant zero and one wires with IDs -2 and -3, respectively.
+They need only be defined once and are typically hard-coded.

 ## Function Gate Types